85+ Best & Fun Things to Do in LA (Los Angeles) in 2023

-The best things to do in LA!
-From the top attractions to favorite local experiences, best beaches, festivals, and recommendations for where to stay and eat.
+The best and most fun things to do in LA!
+From the top attractions to favorite local experiences, written by someone who’s a regular visitor.

-To get you brainstorming and excited for your next trip to Los Angeles, I present you with a list of 125 things to do in LA.
-Enjoy your time with the stars!
+To get you brainstorming and excited for your next trip to Los Angeles, I put together a detailed Los Angeles guide full of first-hand knowledge and personal recommendations.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 Get your FREE Los Angeles Mini Guide + a printable checklist with 100+ things to do in the city!

 One of the top things to experience in LA is Universal Studios Hollywood.

 Universal Studios Hollywood not only offers up plenty of thrills for a fun family, solo, or couple’s day out, but it’s also very quintessential Los Angeles.

 You can see Hogwarts from Harry Potter come to life here (and sip on butterbeer in Hogsmeade), take a tour of famous movie sets, and witness live-action over-the-top performances that will blow your mind.

 A few of my favorite experiences at the park include WaterWorld, Hogsmeade at the Wizarding World of Harry Potter, and the Revenge of the Mummy Ride.

 Although it’s another touristy spot in Los Angeles, I personally love visiting Universal Studios Hollywood at any time of year.